SamKavius/5COSC022C_CW_20240793/README.md

 # MLOps Pipeline Management API

 ## Overview
-This coursework implements the referral/deferral brief for `5COSC022W Client-Server Architectures (2025/26)` as a JAX-RS REST API using Jersey and an embedded Grizzly server.
+This coursework implements a JAX-RS REST API using Jersey and an embedded Grizzly server.

 The API models an MLOps platform with three in-memory resources:
 - `MLWorkspace`